-Preliminary DiscussionWe will have an introductory meeting April 6th at 15:00.
 In this meeting the topics will be appointed to the students.
-General remarks on how to approach the proseminar topic and on how to write the report are given.
+General remarks how to approach the proseminar topic and how to write the report are given.
 Participation is mandatory.
-The slides shown during the meeting can be found here.

 Two seminar talks will be held at each meeting.
 Participation in all meetings is bindingly for achieving the credit.
 The literature should then be discussed with the instructor.
 The instructors of the different topics are to be announced.

-No later than 3 weeks before the talk the seminarist should hand in a preliminary version of the seminar paper to the respective seminar instructor.
-A final version of the transparencies has to be handed in 1 week before the talk.
+No later than 3 weeks before the talk the seminarist should hand in a preliminary workout to the respective seminar instructor.

 You are of course more than welcome to discuss and coordinate with us way before those final deadlines.